giovanni-grieco/vk_engine/README.md

 # Starfighter
-A small space ship games to learn Vulkan API
+A small space ship demo made with a Custom Engine

 # Fedora packages
 ```